CaoAssignments/cse199-wi21-irenechiu99/measuring-traffic/README.md

 ## Run Time
-The run time of this program is straight forward.
+The run time of this program is easy to analyze.
 We iterate through the vector which contains N numbr of element twice.
-Hence, the total run time is 2 * O(N) which leads to O(N).
+Hence, the total run time is 2 * O(N), which leads to O(N).